- The problem with ruminating is that it causes one to focus on how things could go wrong, rather than on how to make them go right.

 - Sometimes we are trying to figure out a solution to a problem.

 - Sometimes we are expecting something to go wrong and trying to avoid an unfavorable outcome.

 - Sometimes a part of our brain isn’t functioning properly and a set of neurons gets stuck firing over and over again.

 - Sometimes it is just a bad habit.

 The problem with ruminating is that most often you are focused on things going wrong instead of how to generate the solutions to resolve the situation and make things go right.
-If your boss got angry with you, you may be ruminating on what you did and worrying that if you do it again there might be serious consequences like losing your job.
+If your boss got angry with you, you may be ruminating about what you did and worrying that if you do it again there might be serious consequences like losing your job.
 You might replay the scene with your boss over and over in your head, or worry excessively about what would happen if the worst-case scenario did come to pass.
-This kind of thinking activates your fight-or-flight response which actually shuts down your creative problem solving thought process.
+This kind of thinking activates your fight-or-flight response which actually shuts down your creative problem-solving thought process.
 In order to find the resolution that will allow you to let go of the problem, you need to disengage from the ruminative thought pattern.

 Stopping thoughts, however, isn’t something we are very good at.

 Psychologists refer to this as "the white bear problem," because deliberate attempts to suppress thoughts can often make them more likely to resurface.1 If I say to think of a white bear, and then tell you to stop thinking about it, chances are the white bear image will stay in your mind.
 The reason it does is that there is no "Off" button in the brain.
 To stop any single thought, you need to turn on or activate a different stream of thinking.

 Following are four ways you can begin to regain control over your thoughts.

 1. Engage in an activity on a different emotional frequency.